Benefits of E10, E85 Ethanol Blend Renewable Fuels

 Too bad your average auto or boat owner wasn't given the same consideration to be able to receive exemption.
 Boaters are furious because they experience far greater problems with E10 than auto and other engines owners, since boats live in a water environment and ethanol attracts water into the fuel supply.

-Benefit 6:Ethanol is safe to the environment.
-The ethanol used in fuel is the exact same ingredient as alcoholic beverages (beer, wine, whiskey) - Ethanol alone can be consumed and certainly will not pollute our landscape and waterways if accidentally spilled - But since as a fuel it also contains petroleum and numerous other environmentally dangerous chemicals, this benefit would only be relevant if our fuel supply was E100 (100% ethanol / ethyl alcohol).
+Benefit 6:Ethanol is safe for the environment.
+The ethanol used in fuel is the exact same ingredient as alcoholic beverages (beer, wine, whiskey) - Ethanol alone can be consumed and certainly will not pollute our landscape and waterways if accidentally spilled - But since as a fuel that contains petroleum and numerous other environmentally dangerous chemicals, this benefit would only be relevant if our fuel supply was E100 (100% ethanol / ethyl alcohol).
+The pollution caused by ethanol manufacturing plants, in addition to petroleum required to manufacturer and transport ethanol may actually harm the environment more than we realize.

 Other benefits: I've tried really hard to think of a few more benefits of ethanol fuel use - but since they are minimal, compared to the dangers of ethanol, they seem almost not worth mentioning now.